Ninja-Recai/event-registration-form/README.md

 DB_PASSWORD=(database password)
 ```

+If you wish to use a local database without login information, ommit (remove) the username and password.

 **Please remember to add the exact same express port to the `proxy` section in the /client/package.json file.**

 ### Installing